AT-Publishing/website/_posts/2018-01-10-tensorcharts.md

  - {"No-ICO projects": "/category/no-ico/"}
 ---

-**Update**: On 15 February of 2018 [TensorCharts](https://tensorcharts.com/) expanded the data collection from Bitfinex only to also include Binance, GDAX, BitStamp and BitMEX markets.
-If you like working with orderbook heatmaps and only [basic indicators like bbands](/technical-analysis/) or [fibs](/strategy/fibs), at this point Tensorcharts are a full alternative to Cryptowatch.
+**Update**: On 15 February of 2018 [TensorCharts](https://tensorcharts.com/) expanded the data collection from Bitfinex only to also include **Binance, GDAX, BitStamp and BitMEX** markets.
+If you like working with orderbook heatmaps and only [basic indicators like bbands](/technical-analysis/) or [fibs](/strategy/fibs), at this point Tensorcharts are far more than an alternative to Cryptowatch.

 _______________